skills/write-javascript-actions/README.md

 In this course, you will:

-1. Iniitalize a JavaScript project
+1. Initialize a JavaScript project
 2. Configure an action
 3. Create a metadata file
 4. Create JavaScript files